- “Interface” method of slice maintenance

-* Use entire surface for multiple slices or templates
+- Use entire surface for multiple slices or reduced area with templates

-* Single and dual well templates, other designs available upon request
+- Single well diamond shaped templates, other designs available upon request

-* Proportional temperature controller (PTC03) with low noise performance used for heating - available separately
+- Proportional temperature controller (PTCO3) with low noise performance used for heating

-This slice recording chamber is designed to maintain isolated, living tissues in vitro in "interface" mode and allow stable electrophysiological recordings to be made from the preparation.
-The temperature is controlled by a proportional control heating unit (PTC03).
-Please order this item separately.
+This slice recording chamber is designed to maintain isolated, living tissues in vitro in ‘interface’ mode and allow stable electrophysiological recordings to be made from the preparation.
+The temperature is controlled by a proportional control heating unit, the PTC03.

 The chamber lower section is similar to the BSC-1 for temperature control and oxygenation.
 Pre-oxygenated medium enters the main body of the chamber through a feed line.
 This fine bore PTFE tube which spirals in the heated distilled water in the lower part of the chamber enters the upper part of the chamber.
 Here any bubbles in the line break and allow perfusion fluid to flow smoothly towards the slices.
 Acrylic templates allow the option for use of a single well or can be custom designed.
 Typical dead space volume for the single well is approx. 200 ul.
 The length of PTFE tubing carrying the perfusion solution to the well has a volume of approx. 400ul.
 The flow rate of the perfusion fluid is adjusted at the exit well by means of lens tissue which is used to wick solution out of the exit port.